 Picking a new credit card isn’t always easy, and that’s especially true when you’re trying to decide between airline credit cards and flexible travel credit cards.
 With co-branded airline cards, you may have the chance to score frequent flyer perks like free checked bags and priority boarding.
 However, flexible cards tend to come with more general benefits, and you can use your points in a multitude of ways.

 One common card comparison is the Delta SkyMiles® Gold American Express Card versus the American Express® Gold Card.
-Both of these travel credit cards can be lucrative in their own right, but they both shine (and fall short) in different areas.
+Both of these travel credit cards can be lucrative in their own right.
+However, they both shine (and fall short) in different areas.

-If you like the idea of both of these cards but can’t seem to decide, read on to learn more—including how each one could help you score free travel and other perks.
+If you like the idea of both cards but can’t seem to decide, read on to learn more—including how each one could help you score free travel and other perks.

 |Card||Delta SkyMiles Gold American Express Card||American Express Gold Card|